haidubogdan/nb-index-test/README.md

 # nb-index-test

-Sample editor with custom lexer, project and indezing
+Sample editor with custom lexer, project and indexing